 get involved in Nativity's Music Ministry!

 Music is an integral part of liturgies here at Nativity.
-For more info or to join, please call Dr. Jacob Benda, Director of Music and Liturgy, at (952)881-8671 x318 or email firstname.lastname@example.org.
+For more information or to join, please contact the Director of Liturgy and Music, Nicole Millner.

 The Heaven Help Us Players - A joint musical theater troupe between Nativity of Mary and St. Bonaventure Catholic Parishes of Bloomington.
 We generally produce two shows each year, one in the winter and one in late summer.
 Past productions have included "Nunsense", "Godspell", "Ma-shuga Nuns", and "You're a Good Man, Charlie Brown."